gameyfin/docs/docs/plugins/security.md

 - **Untrusted Plugins**: These plugins are signed, but the signature is invalid or not recognized by Gameyfin.
 They are considered untrusted and should not be used.

 Gameyfin will display the trust level of a plugin in the Admin UI, but it does not restrict you from using any plugins you wish to use.
-Also, plugins will only be started automatically after the installation if they are bundled with Gameyfin or signed by a trusted source.
+Also, plugins will only be started automatically after their installation if they are bundled with Gameyfin or signed by a trusted source.